-What Are The Most Common Dental Emergencies?
+What Are the Most Common Dental Emergencies?

-Some patients may feel uncertain if they have a problem that requires emergency care in Cedar Hills, Utah.
+Some patients may feel uncertain if they have a problem that requires emergency dental care in Cedar Hills, Utah.
 You are always welcome to call our office if you have any questions, and we are always willing to assist patients who experience common emergency cases like:

 - Severe, lasting toothaches or other tooth pain

 - A knocked-out tooth or partially knocked-out tooth

 - A chipped or broken tooth

 - Damage to the soft tissues of the mouth, including the tongue, cheeks, lips and gums

 - A lost dental restoration, such as a lost filling or crown

 Actions You Should Take If You Have a Dental Emergency

 If you experience oral trauma or suffer from severe pain, then you should contact us immediately.
 We will know to prepare for your visit and will also offer instructions on what you need to do on your way to our office.
 Here are some steps you may want to take while waiting to receive care: